run-llama/llama_index/docs/module_guides/models/models.md

 # Models

-There are three primary ways you interact with models in LlamaIndex:
+There are a few primary ways you interact with models in LlamaIndex:

 ```{toctree}
 ---